 The impact of the reference scenario on investment in individual transport equipment has not been estimated precisely with reference to levels of living standards.49 As a result, the evolution of transport habits (number of vehicles per household, fuel efficiency, distance travelled) has been uniformly applied to all households while retaining the relative distribution between deciles, which are held to be stable over time.
 As such, savings on fuel spending are almost uniformly spread across the deciles (an 11% saving across the period 2015-2028 compared with the trend-based scenario, regardless of living standards).
-In absolute terms, the savings made on fuel spending are much less substantial for lower-income households (€145 per year for the lowest three deciles in 2015-2028) and much higher for the richest households, lower-income households, lower-income households, lower-income households have fewer vehicles and travel shorter distances.
+In absolute terms, the savings made on fuel spending are much less substantial for lower-income households (€145 per year for the lowest three deciles in 2015-2028) and much higher for the richest households (€290 per year for the top three deciles over the period 2015-2028).
+Compared with other households, lower-income households have fewer vehicles and travel shorter distances.